 Command History Release Modification 12.0(7)XE This command was introduced.
 12.1(5)T This command was integrated into Cisco IOS Release 12.1(5)T. 12.2 This command was integrated into Cisco IOS Release 12.2.
 12.1(13)E The vserver keyword and virtual-server argument were replaced with the sfarm keyword and server-farm argument.
 12.2(14)S This command was integrated into Cisco IOS Release 12.2(14)S. 12.2(18)SXE This command was integrated into Cisco IOS Release 12.2(18)SXE.
 12.2(33)SRA This command was integrated into Cisco IOS Release 12.2(33)SRA.
-12.2(33)SRC Output for the detail keyword for a real server in a server farm was updated to display the configured maximum number of connections allowed (rate).
+12.2(33)SRC The output for the detail keyword for a real server in a server farm was updated to display the configured maximum number of connections allowed ( rate ).
+15.0(1)S The output for the detail keyword for a real server in a server farm was updated to display the real server's IPv4, IPv6, or dual-stack address.

-lines If no options are specified, the command displays information about all real servers.
+elines If no options are specified, the command displays information about all real servers.